How To Feed A Loon

 • Add the coleslaw mix (or cabbage and carrots), bean sprouts (if using), scallions, hoisin sauce, soy sauce, and sesame oil.
 Mix together with a large spoon.

 • Working one roll at a time, place about 2 tablespoons of the filling across the center of a wrapper.
 Brush all four sides of the wrapper with a little water.
 Fold the bottom corner over the filling and gently tuck in.
-Next, fold the two sides in and tuck the sides in.
+Next, fold the two sides in and tuck them in.
 Brush a little more water over the top.
-Roll the egg roll to enclose and the flap is sealed.
+Roll the egg roll to enclose, and the flap is sealed.
 (See image in post for reference).

 • Heat enough of the vegetable oil in a large skillet to cover a roll, about 2 to 3 inches.
 Heat the oil to 350°F (using a candy thermometer ensures correct temperature).